Dimillian/RunewordsApp/Readme.md

 This project have no external dependencies and make no network calls.

-You'll need Xcode 14 latest beta to comple it.
+You'll need Xcode 14 latest beta to compile it.

 ## Previews